Tips For Trainers, By Trainers: Working With Kids

 Do not expect understanding or achievement; find joy and feel good.
 There is no importance in exercise if it is not fun.
 However necessary movement is, the body will not grow in a healthy way if it is stressed and bored.
 When exercise is fun, the body will grow, change, learn, and excel.
 This is the point for all people, big or small, child or adult.
 The Gyrotonic Expansion System Method is a game to enjoy and explore.
 Maybe you will surprise yourself by where you end up when you have fun without a desired result in all your movement!

 Finally, remember that the secret to working with children is to remember you still are one, even if you have forgotten the fun parts.

 GYROTONIC® Master Trainer, GYROKINESIS®Pre Trainer

 Huntington Beach, California

 Working with young people can be hilarious, rewarding and challenging.
 Here are some tips:

-Go to them.
-Bringing Gyrokinesis to a basketball team, pre-school, ballet class, etc… is often much more effective than trying to start a kids class in the studio.
-The students will already be grouped according to age, skill level or interest and the tightness or imbalance issues will be a bit more uniform.
+Bringing Gyrokinesis to a basketball team, pre-school, ballet class, etc. is often much more effective than trying to start a kids’ class in the studio.
+Those students will already be grouped according to age, skill level or interest, and the tightness or imbalance issues will be a bit more uniform.
 You will also have some backup from the coaches or teachers.

-Sixteen years ago I discovered the Gyrotonic Expansion System.
+Sixteen years ago I discovered the Gyrotonic Expansion System Method.
 Later, I become a Gyrotonic and Gyrokinesis Master Trainer, as well as Master Trainer specializing in other additional programs and equipment.

 With a background in coaching children, I kept thinking about how the Gyrotonic and Gyrokinesis Methods could add value to the physical education of children, who are our future.
 Two years ago, I realized a way that this whole system could be integrated into a training program for children.
 After consulting with Juliu, I got the go ahead to develop a course for children, and so the creative process began.